Selling blood tests online for over 15 years.

 Dr Sam Rodgers has been reporting on our customer's results since August 2016, and joined us as our Medical Director earlier this year.
 As well as reporting on results, Sam is responsible for our clinical and ethical leadership.

 Dr. Sam started working as a locum for us in August 2016, and joined as Medical Director in April 2017.
 Originally from the south coast, Sam has worked as a GP in and around central London for the past 12 years.
-He has combined busy out-of-hours practice in general hospitals with a regular position as a doctor at Brixton prison.
-"I have always enjoyed general practice because of the wide range of people that it lets me encounter, and the broad range of knowledge that is utilised in meeting their needs - something that I now apply to my role in Medichecks"
+He has combined busy out-of-hours practice in general hospitals with a regular position as a doctor at Brixton prison and now focuses for one day a week in a GP practice in Southwark "I have always enjoyed general practice because of the wide range of people that it lets me encounter, and the broad range of knowledge that is utilised in meeting their needs - something that I now apply to my role in Medichecks"